Vicorhe/gatsbyBlog/content/parts/author.md

 title: author
 ---

-**Victor He** I am a Software Engineer focusing on the intersection between Machine Learning and Computer Vision.
-Residing in Guangdong, China.
+**Victor He** I am a Software Engineer with focus on Machine Learning and Computer Vision.